MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 ## Install Defender for Identity

 This procedure describes how to install the Defender for Identity sensor on a Windows server version 2016 or higher.
-Make sure that your server has the [minium system requirements](#minimum-system-requirements).
+Make sure that your server has the [minimum system requirements](#minimum-system-requirements).

 > [!NOTE]
 > Defender for Identity sensors should be installed on all domain controllers, including read-only domain controllers (RODC).
 If you're installing on an AD FS / AD CS farm or cluster, we recommend installing the sensor on each AD FS / AD CS server.